DC Shoes

-DC Shoes is an American company that specializes in footwear for action sports, including skateboarding and snowboarding.
-The company also manufactures apparel, bags, accessories, hats, tshirts, and posters.
+DC Shoes, Inc. is an American brand that specializes in footwear for action sports such as skateboarding and snowboarding.
+The company also sells apparel, bags, accessories, hats, t-shirts, and posters.

 History

-The company was founded in June 1994 by Damon Way, Ken Block and Clayton Blehm.
-It was originally based in Carlsbad, California, but is now based in Huntington Beach, California, United States.
-DC originally stood for "Droors Clothing", but since the sale of Droors Clothing, DC no longer has ties to Droors and is simply DC Shoes, Inc.
+DC was founded in June 1994 by Damon Way, Ken Block and Clayton Blehm.
+It was originally based in Carlsbad, California, but is now based in Huntington Beach, California.
+DC originally stood for "Droors Clothing," but since the sale of Droors Clothing in 2004, DC no longer has ties to Droors and is simply DC Shoes, Inc.

 On March 8, 2004, DC Shoes was acquired by Quiksilver in an $87 million transaction.
 In 2010, DC Shoes moved from Vista, California, to Quiksilver's headquarters in Huntington Beach.